crossplane/crossplane/design/design-doc-terrajet.md

 resource.
 For sensitive inputs, we'll have a mechanism to add a [`SecretKeySelector`][secret-key-selector] for that field and use it to get the input from a `Secret` user pointed to.

+#### API Representation

+Crossplane tries to match the corresponding provider API as closely as possible with a clear separation, i.e. dedicated `spec.forProvider`.
+While Terraform also does that for most resources, there are occasionally fields in the Terraform schema of the resource that configures the behavior of Terraform execution rather than only the request made to the provider API.
+For example, `force_destroy` is a field in S3 Bucket Terraform schema but there is no corresponding API call - Terraform just deletes all objects in the bucket before calling deletion.

+For such cases, we'll expose configuration points for provider authors to provide per-resource exception information.
+They will be able to remove/add specific fields, manipulate their JSON tags or code comments.
+Since authors will call the pipeline in a Go context, they will be able to reuse same exception information for many resources if it's generic enough.

 #### References

 > It is still to be decided whether we'll keep current cross-resource references.